Glenn English Cooperative Leadership Foundation

 A tireless consumer advocate, Glenn English has spent his career championing the cooperative business model and fighting to improve the quality of life for all Americans.

-Mr. English served 10 terms in the U.S. Congress representing Oklahoma’s 6th district from 1975 – 1994.
+Mr. English served 10 terms in the U.S. Congress representing Oklahoma’s 6th district from 1975 to 1994.
 He served on the House Agriculture Committee and as chairman of the House Agriculture Subcommittee on Conservation, Credit, and Rural Development beginning in 1989.
 As chairman, Mr. English worked directly on legislation affecting rural development programs, including rural electrification and telecommunications, and pursued an aggressive agenda to revitalize the economy of America’s rural communities.